Frequently Asked Questions For Faculty

 Any employee requests for disability-related accommodations in the workplace, including requests made to not be on campus during COVID-19 times, are to be communicated to the ADA administrator, and/or the immediate supervisor, department chair and/or manager of the employee (who then contacts the ADA administrator).

-If I am a faculty member 65 years of age or older, can I return to campus to teach or support an in-person essential course?
+If I am a faculty member 65 years of age or older, or if I have an underlying medical condition, can I return to campus to teach or support an in-person essential course?

 Will personal protective equipment be provided if I return to campus?